salesking/sepa_king/README.md

   # String, 8 or 11 char
   bic:        'BANKDEFFXXX',

-  # Optional: Clearing System Member Identifier of the creditor.
-Only for Swiss Direct Debits
-  # String, 3 to 5 char
-  clearing_system_member_id: '20050',

   # Optional: ISR Participant Number for the swiss ISR debit system.
 Only for Swiss Direct Debits with ISR references
   # Numeric, 9 digits, last digit is checkdigit recursive with modulo 10
   isr_participant_number: '010001456',